 Performance Measure 6.1.
-Program Participants shall identify special sites and manage them in a manner appropriate for their unique features.
+Certified Organizations shall have a program to identify special sites and manage them in a manner appropriate for their unique features.

-- 1. Use of information such as existing natural heritage data, expert advice or stakeholder consultation in identifying or selecting special sites for protection. - 2.
+- 1. Use of information such as existing natural heritage data, expert advice or stakeholder consultation, and consultation with Indigenous Peoples in identifying or selecting special sites for protection. - 2.
 Appropriate mapping, cataloging and management of identified special sites.

 Objective 7.
-Efficient Use of Fiber Resources
+Efficient Use of Fiber Resources.